kali/kali.github.io/_posts/2016-01-25-The-Rust-is-in-there.md

 paper, by somebody who already had the query run.
 We could imagine various
 strategies:

-* ask the application developper or data scientist to provide hints
+* ask the application developer or data scientist to provide hints
 * start with an optimistic memory strategy, and start spilling to disk when the dataset in memory gets too big
 * start with an optimistic memory strategy, restart with a disk strategy